This

 familiarize

-students with the issues of historical memory, identity, and national
+students with the issues of historical memory, identity, and

 consciousness

 in the Israeli and Palestinian communities.
-These issues will be
+These

-examined within the framework of broader theoretical literature on
+examined within the framework of broader theoretical

 nationalism